 - Eating disorders

-A highly effective treatment center will look for and diagnose any other conditions that may exist, such as anxiety or depression.
-This is especially important in the treatment of prescription drug addiction because some of the most commonly abused prescription drugs are for the treatment of conditions like anxiety.
+A highly effective treatment center looks for and diagnoses any conditions a patient may have, such as anxiety or depression.
+It’s especially important to be aware of co-occurring conditions, because some of the most commonly abused prescription drugs are for the treatment of conditions like anxiety.

 What Happens After Rehab?

-Life after rehab means confronting cravings, temptations and stress without turning to prescriptions medications.
-Because relapse is part of the recovery process, the prescriptions drug rehab you choose should offer a continuing care program for its alumni.
-Some facilities will offer regular return visits for a day or two of refresher courses in sober living, while others may continually check in with the people they have helped to monitor their progress.
+Life after rehab means confronting cravings, temptations and stress without turning to prescription medications.
+Because relapse is part of the recovery process, the prescriptions drug treatment a patient chooses should include a continuing care program for its alumni.
+Some facilities offer regular return visits for a day or two of refresher courses in sober living, while others may continually check in with the people they have helped to monitor their progress.
 The Canyon offers several types of aftercare programs.

-Getting help for an addiction to prescription drugs is a good decision.
-It is a decision that can change your life, or the life of someone you love, forever.
-Contact us today for more information on effective treatment.
-Such treatment can give the recovering addict the very best chance to live a fully and happy life as they continue to grow and heal without the painful costs of prescription drug addiction.
+Getting help for an addiction to prescription drugs is a life changing decision.
+Treatment gives patients the very best chance to live a full and happy life as they continue to heal without the painful costs of prescription drug addiction.
 Don’t wait another day, call us now for more information on effective treatment.